decentralizedthoughts/decentralizedthoughts.github.io/_posts/2020-12-08-a-simple-and-succinct-zero-knowledge-proof.markdown

 Traditional Computer Science Curriculum typically starts with a zero knowledge scheme based on proving [3-colorability of a graph](https://crypto.stanford.edu/cs355/18sp/lec3.pdf) ([MIT demo](http://web.mit.edu/~ezyang/Public/graph/svg.html) or [Vipul Goyal](https://www.cs.cmu.edu/~goyal/s18/15503/scribe_notes/lecture23.pdf)), or on proving the existence of a Hamiltonian cycle (see [Boaz Barak](https://www.boazbarak.org/cs127spring16/chap14_zero_knowledge.html), or [Sanjam Garg](https://people.eecs.berkeley.edu/~sanjamg/classes/cs294-spring16/scribes/7.pdf)).
 The wonderful [9th BIU Winter School on Cryptography and Zero Knowledge](https://cyber.biu.ac.il/event/the-9th-biu-winter-school-on-cryptography/) also takes a similar approach.

 The advantage of this approach is that it immediately gives very general Zero Knowledge results via [Karp-based reductions](https://en.wikipedia.org/wiki/Polynomial-time_reduction) to any problem in NP.
-This is because Colorability, Hamilonicity and Satisfiability are all [NP-complete](https://en.wikipedia.org/wiki/NP-completeness) problems.
+This is because Colorability, Hamiltonicity and Satisfiability are all [NP-complete](https://en.wikipedia.org/wiki/NP-completeness) problems.

 Succinct proofs (and *arguments*, but will ignore the distinction here) are often taught at a [later phase](https://crypto.stanford.edu/cs355/19sp/lec17.pdf) and in connection to the [PCP](https://en.wikipedia.org/wiki/PCP_theorem) theorem.
 Alessandro Chiesa's course on [Foundations of Probabilistic Proofs](https://people.eecs.berkeley.edu/~alexch/classes/CS294-F2020.html) is a great resource.